docelic/fluence/README.md

 Elegant wiki powered by Crystal, with markdown as native format and a WYSIWYG editor.

-It works, but currently it uses on-disk files as backend.
-One of the first next steps is to migrate it to an SQL database.
+It currently uses a file-based storage (wiki pages are created as files and directories on disk).
+Please submit your opinion on this in the issue [Storage backend - files or database?](https://github.com/crystallabs/fluence/issues/1).

 ## Installation and Startup